troglobit/finit/doc/config.md

     # CPU limit for all services, soft & hard = 10 sec
     rlimit cpu 10

-`rlimit` can be set globally, in `/etc/finit.conf`, or locally for a set of task/run/services, in `/etc/finit.d/*.conf`.
+`rlimit` can be set globally, in `/etc/finit.conf`, or locally per each `/etc/finit.d/*.conf` read.
+I.e., a set of task/run/service stanzas can share the same rlimits if they are in the same .conf.

 ### Runlevels

 **Syntax:** `runlevel <N>`

+Defines the system runlevel to go to after bootstrap (S) has completed.
-N is the runlevel number 1-9, where 6 is reserved for reboot.
+N is the runlevel number 0-9, where 6 is reserved for reboot and 0 for halt.

 Default: 2

+> **Note:** only read and executed in runlevel S (bootstrap).

 ### One-shot Commands (sequence)